⚡ Override 2026–27 · Game Analysis

 ⚙ STEM HighlightMathematics: Game Theory & Constraint Analysis

 Reading a game manual is a constraint analysis problem — the same skill engineers use when given design specifications.
 The scoring rules are constraints that define the solution space.
-A strategist’s job is to find the maximum achievable score within those constraints, then determine which path to that maximum is most reliably achievable.
-This is exactly what operations research professionals do when optimizing logistics networks.
+A strategist's job is to find the maximum achievable score within those constraints, then determine which path to that maximum is most reliably achievable.
+For Override specifically, the dominant constraints are: 1+1 possession (shapes mechanism design), toggle ownership (shapes match strategy), and the 10-second midfield contest (shapes endgame design).

 🎤 Interview line: “We start every season by doing a full constraint analysis of the game manual — extracting every scoring method, calculating the maximum possible score, and ranking actions by point value and achievability.
-It’s the same approach engineers use when analyzing a new design specification.”
+For Override, we identified that yellow pin ownership via toggles produces the highest points-per-pin, so our strategy weights toggle capture over alliance-pin volume.”

 // Section 02